 EU countries have the main responsibility for their national alcohol policy.
 The implementation of the 2006 EU alcohol strategy to support them in reducing alcohol related harm was assessed in 2009 and 2013.

 Trends and developments in alcohol consumption and alcohol-related harm in EU are monitored by the European Information System on Alcohol and Health (EUSAH).
-EUSAH is maintained through cooperation between the European Commission and the World Health Organization (WHO) within the framework of the EU Public Health Programmes.
-Issued regularly within the EC-WHO cooperation framework, the country profiles give overview of the situation on alcohol and health in the individual EU countries.
+EUSAH is maintained through cooperation between the European Commission and the World Health Organization (WHO) within the framework of the EU Health Programme.
+Issued regularly within the EU-WHO cooperation framework, the country profiles give an overview of the situation in individual EU countries.

 Coordination at EU level